anikatrip/CS2-DS4002/README.md

 # Vaccines and Political Party Case Study
-This repository contains the materials (data, scripts, reference materials, rubric, and deliverable) to complete the data science case study.
+This repository contains the materials (data, scripts, reference materials, rubric, and deliverable) to complete the case study.